jommarqs/talkdesk-js-class/04-extracting-generic-bits.md

 # 4. Extracting Generic Bits

-It's a little anoying that every time we call a data manipulation method (_i.e._ `addTodo`, `toggleTodo` and `removeTodo`) we have to call `render`.
+It's a little annoying that every time we call a data manipulation method (_i.e._ `addTodo`, `toggleTodo` and `removeTodo`) we have to call `render`.
 This gives us that nice unidirectional data flow, but we have to do it ourselves, and we may forget to call it, and that may lead to bugs.

 So, let's introduce an `updateModel` method, that we can call every time we need to update our data, instead of manipulating the `model` object directly.
 ```js